dotenx/dotenx/README.md

   No-code platform for building APIs, web applications, websites, forms, and automations
 </h1>
 <p align="center">
-  With DoTenX you can build massively scalable and powerful websites, web applications, APIs, automations, forms, landing pages and more with no-code which are extendable with custom code.
+  DoTenX is an all-in-one, low-code platform for building scalable and powerful websites, web applications, landing pages, APIs, automations, forms, landing pages and more.
 </p>

 ---